franklegolasyoung/franklegolasyoung.github.io/content/authors/admin/_index.md

   #   icon: custom/school
 ---

-I am currently working as a Cyber Security Research Engineer in ST Engineering, where I am doing research project in Generative AI, especially Large Language Model's security issue.
+I am currently working as a Cyber Security Research Engineer in ST Engineering, where I am doing research and development in Generative AI, especially in Large Language Model's security.